korospace/t-gadget/README.md

 # T-Gadgetid Home Page
 Tgadgetid is a website that I created for introducing my friend's products on Tokopedia.
-All data is fetched from my restFul API at https://t-gadgetapi.000webhostapp.com/
+All data is fetched from my RESTFUL API at https://github.com/korospace/t-gadgetapi

 ## 1. Tools & Stack
 - [x] PHP Native (MVC)